-A call back system monitors missed intercom call requests and makes it easy to make a return call, and an independently configurable page function can contact selected units with priority over standard intercom calls if required.
-There are 2 independent monitor channels that can route the audio from a local input or AoIP source to the headphones and speaker.
-This could be used to take an IFB feed, an off-air transmission signal or simply to listen to any audio source.
+Each of the 6 channels on the AVN-TB6 and AVN-TB6D can be configured to provide communications with other remote networked intercom units or AoIP streams, and an independently configurable page function can contact selected units with priority over standard intercom calls if required.

+There is a monitor channel that can route the audio from an AoIP source to the headphones and speaker.
+This could be used to take an IFB feed or an off-air transmission signal or simply to listen to any audio source.